iBehave-CADRE/BIT-Boy/00_ECERCISES_Instructions.md

 ## Exercises Easy

-Here you can make the individual module work and get some first exposure.
+Here you can make the individual modules work and get some first exposure.

 [Go To Exercises Easy](01_EXERCISES_easy.md)